James Thayer (Medal of Honor)

-James Thayer (1853–1886) was a United States Navy sailor and a recipient of the United States military's highest decoration, the Medal of Honor.
+James Thayer (c.
+1853–1886) was a United States Navy sailor and a recipient of the United States military's highest decoration, the Medal of Honor.

-Born in 1853 in Ireland, Thayer immigrated to the United States and joined the Navy from Pennsylvania.
+Born in about 1853 in Ireland, Thayer immigrated to the United States and joined the Navy from Pennsylvania.
 By November 16, 1879, he was serving as a ship's corporal on the USS Constitution.
 On that day, while Constitution was at the Norfolk Naval Shipyard in Virginia, he rescued a young shipmate from drowning.
 For this action, he was awarded the Medal of Honor five years later, on October 18, 1884.

 Thayer's official Medal of Honor citation reads:

 For rescuing from drowning a boy serving with him on the U.S.S.
 Constitution, at the Navy Yard, Norfolk, Va., 16 November 1879.

+He died on April 16, 1883, and was interred at Old Cathedral Cemetery in Philadelphia.